LIVE & ONLINE — HONORS WRITING COURSE

 So this course is designed around the real-world needs of students.
 It enables them to:

-• perceive the "architecture" of a piece of writing — the logical arrangement of its ideas and information;
+- perceive the "architecture" of a piece of writing — the logical arrangement of its ideas and information;

 Please note: This course serves as a precursor to our course Essay Writing & Appreciation.

-The course is titled logical communi-cation for two reasons — first, to emphasize that the topic here is clear and effective non-fiction prose.
-The other reason has to do with the recurring theme of this course, which is logical organization of ideas.
-An unclear train of thought is a common characteristic of student writing, so much of the instruction in this course focuses on the skills attendant on logical flow — clear thinking about your topic; arrangement of your points into a logical sequence; writing techniques that help clarify the logical thread, carry forward the train of thought from paragraph to paragraph and even sentence to sentence.
+An unclear train of thought is a common characteristic of student writing, but also of adult writing.
+Much of the instruction in this course, accordingly, focuses on the skills attendant on logical flow — clear thinking about your topic; arrangement of your points into a logical sequence; writing techniques that help clarify the logical thread, carry forward the train of thought from paragraph to paragraph and even sentence to sentence.

 Our approach